DynamoDS/RefineryPrimer/README.md

 * **Explore** how these techniques can be used to solve practical challenges in AEC design projects
 * **Learn** how to use Autodesk's newest generative design tools such as Refinery, through practical workflows

-In the midst of this activity and exciting opportunity for working with Dynamo, we need a document of the same caliber, the Dynamo Primer.

-This Primer includes chapters developed with Mode Lab.
-These chapters focus on the essentials you will need to get up and running developing your own visual programs with Dynamo and key insights on how to take Dynamo further.
-Here's what you can expect to learn from the primer:

-* **Context** - What exactly is "Visual Programming" and what are the concepts I need to understand to dive in to Dynamo?
-* **Getting Started** - How do I get Dynamo and create my first program?
-* **What's in a Program** - What are the functional parts of Dynamo and how do I use them?
-* **Building Blocks** - What is "Data" and what are some fundamental types I can start using in my programs?
-* **Geometry for Design** - How do I work with geometric elements in Dynamo?
-* **Lists, Lists, Lists** - How to do I manage and coordinate my data structures?
-* **Code in Nodes** - How can I start extending Dynamo with my own code?
-* **Computational BIM** - How can I use Dynamo with a Revit model?
-* **Custom Nodes** - How can I create my own nodes?
-* **Packages** - How can I share my tools with the community?

-This is an exciting time to be learning about, working with, and developing for Dynamo.
-Let's get started!

 ---

 ### Why make a generative design primer?